Andrettin/Wyrmsun/readme.txt

 - Improved symmetric map generation so that mercenary camps can no longer be generated extremely close together in a group of four at the center of the map.

 * Quests
-- Added The House of Seven Fathers in-game quest for the Germanics.
+- Added "The House of Seven Fathers" in-game quest for the Germanics.

 * Units
 - Fixed issue which caused a worker to stop its current actions if it previously had been ordered to build a structure, began building it, and then went on to do something else and another worker completed the construction.